NCAA championship brackets and limitations on advertising

 Please refrain from any direct or indirect usage of the NCAA's championships, tickets or marks/logos unless and until you have obtained the prior written consent of the NCAA and specifically our corporate alliances staff.
 Federal regulations support the NCAA's efforts to prohibit the unauthorized use of the NCAA's name and trademarks (including the Final Four and March Madness) or any use of NCAA championship tickets in sweepstakes, promotions or contests, or any other unfair attempt to associate with or exploit the goodwill of any NCAA championship event.
 This includes a prohibition against the display of any commercial identification within an NCAA championship bracket.
 NCAA trademarks may not be used as part of Internet domain names, nor may NCAA trademarks be used on the Internet for commercial purposes.

-If you would like any more information on the NCAA trademarks, please contact David Clendenin, assistant director for championships and alliances, at 317/917-6496.
+If you would like any more information on the NCAA trademarks, please contact David Clendenin, associate director for championships and alliances, at 317/917-6496.